ueberdosis/hocuspocus/README.md

 ## Questions
 - Are documents persisted if the server crashes?
 - How do you back up LevelDB folders?
+- Can users join/leave documents without closing the connection?
+- How can you pass HTTP headers with the WebSocket client?

 ## 💖 Sponsor the development
 Are you using tiptap in production?
 We need your sponsorship to maintain, update and develop tiptap.
 [Become a Sponsor now!](https://github.com/sponsors/ueberdosis)